 Giving Teachers The Tools They Want

-The curriculum developed by Learning Beyond Paper was intentionally designed and not a COVID Band-Aid, Corinne said.
+The online curriculum developed by Learning Beyond Paper was intentionally designed and not a COVID Band-Aid, Corinne said.

 Today’s teachers want easy access to lesson plans and don’t want to look up something they need in a binder stuffed with papers.

 When they developed their program’s curriculum, it was done knowing what teachers need and want because the leaders at Learning Beyond Paper came from education, said Laura.

 “The best way to support your teachers is by having a curriculum that supports them,” she said.

 She gave the following tips on how to help teachers: